Heads of Terms, Letters of Intent: they refer to the same thing. They serve the same purpose.

 You can also run it by your lawyer to make sure you haven’t dealt with something that you should, during the negotiations.
 Saves you from going back to your counterpart at a later date after commercial agreement has been reached.

-Finally, commercial agreements may not be straightforward from a legal perspective as they sound from a commercial perspective.
+Finally, proposed commercial arrangements when discussed may not be as straightforward from a legal perspective as they sound from a commercial perspective.

 Heads of terms draw that out.
 And you can address that at an early stage.